RECIPROCITY — AEGINA ISLAND, GREECE

 Rooted in the spirit of hospitality (philoxenia), RECIPROCITY explores the concept of "regenerative tourism," a movement emphasizing meaningful, reciprocal engagement with host destinations.

 "As traveling artists, we wanted to express our gratitude to the community that hosts us," says Stein.
-"By transforming ceramic objects into shared gifts, we are exploring how art can catalyze connection and dissolve barriers during a time of global conflict".
+"By transforming ceramic objects into shared gifts, we are exploring how art can catalyze connection and dissolve barriers during a time of global conflict, and beyond.”

 The installation is designed to be interactive and ephemeral.
-Community members are encouraged to engage directly with the sculpture by selecting and "harvesting" an individual piece to keep.
-As pieces are untied, the artwork evolves from a collaborative installation into hundreds of individual gifts, completing the act of exchange.
+Community members and visitors are encouraged to engage directly with the sculpture by selecting and "collecting" an individual piece to keep.
+As they untie the pieces, the artwork evolves from a collaborative installation into hundreds of individual gifts, completing the act of exchange.

 Community Collaboration

-The project brings together twelve American ceramic artists participating in the Clay and Culture in Greece Workshop hosted by The Cool Projects (Marina Coriolano-Iykourezos, Greece) and organized by Meraki Travel experiences (Catherine Keenan, USA), taught by artist Kala Stein (USA).
-In an effort to foster a true local dialogue, Aegina’s local potters are also invited to contribute their own small works to the hanging sculptures.
+The project brings together twelve American ceramic artists participating in the Clay and Culture in Greece Workshop hosted by The Cool Projects (Marina Coriolano-Iykourezos and Yanis Zagorianakos, Greece) and organized by Meraki Travel experiences (Catherine Keenan, USA), taught by artist Kala Stein (USA).
+In an effort to foster a true dialogue, Aegina’s local potters are also invited to contribute their own small works to the hanging sculptures.

 Event Schedule

-• Harvesting Period: June 1–June 5 (or until all pieces are harvested)
+• Collecting Period: June 4–June 5 (or until all pieces are collected)

-RECIPROCITY is produced in partnership with The Cool Projects, Meraki Travel Experiences, and Titina Cinema.
+RECIPROCITY is a collaboration with: ΣIN'E TIT'INA, THE COOL PROJECTS, MERAKI TRAVEL EXPERIENCES, and KALA STEIN STUDIO.
 The installation coincides with the Art Shelter Vol. 3 festival, inviting a broad audience to experience this unique social experiment.

 www.kalastein.com